rackerlabs/rackspace-how-to/content/rackspace-email/set-up-dns-records-for-cloud-office-email.md

 **Warning:** If you change DNS settings for a domain that was hosting email elsewhere, user email clients and devices must be reconfigured to point to Rackspace.
 Send your users to <http://emailhelp.rackspace.com> to assist them with new settings.

 1. Log in to the control panel for your domain DNS host.
-If you host your DNS with Rackspace Cloud Office please see
+If you host your DNS with Rackspace Cloud Office please see [Edit DNS in the Cloud Office control panel](/how-to/edit-dns-in-the-cloud-office-control-panel).

 2. Set the DNS entries to the following values.
 Ensure that no other MX record entries exist, or you will experience email complications.
 For more information, see [Add or edit entries for your DNS host](/how-to/find-dns-host#add-or-edit-entries-for-your-dns-host).